Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 We predict that Northern counties in Utah will have a higher overall abundance compared to Southern counties.
-A possible test statistic is a quasipoisson regression model.
+A possible test statistic is a One-sided Wilcoxon test.
 This would allow us to compare the two variables of north and south abundance values to determine which one has a higher abundance and if the difference is significant.

-# METHODS
+# METHODS and RESULTS

 The data that was used for this research project was collected from a firefly observation project conducted in various locations around Utah.